MonsAltus/Code-Quiz/README.md

 - Define variables for html elements

 - When START button is clicked:
-- Hide start button element and start timer.
+- Hide start button and scoreboard elements, and start timer.
 - Run function to choose random ojbect from the questions array.
 - Display first randomly chosen question.